JuoCode/vscode-dart-extract-arb/README.md

 ## Links

-Download the extension from the [marketplace](https://marketplace.visualstudio.com/items?itemName=zealousFoundry.flutter-extract-to-arb)
+Download the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=zealousFoundry.flutter-extract-to-arb) or the [Open VSX Registry](https://open-vsx.org/extension/ZealousFoundry/flutter-extract-to-arb)

 If you want to add a feature or file a bug, please open an issue/PR on the [GitHub repository](https://github.com/tempo-riz/vscode-dart-extract-arb)